Shaukataliii/clean-code-lessons/README.md

 ### 17. Good code sounds like a story.

 ### 18. To write clean code, you must first write dirty code and then clean it.

+### 19. Writing clean programs is a matter of successive refinement.